 |animal presentations||animal feeding|

 |petting opportunities||silent auction|

 You will also be able to visit many animals in their habitats: kangaroo, alligator, swan, emu, muntjac, vulture, giant tortoise, Arctic fox, etc. Be sure to pick up a schedule and map when you check in!

 In addition to seeing some really cool animals up close, learning a few things about them and generally having fun at this benefit, your attendance will help us create new animal habitats, open more of our facilities to the public and continue our mission of Conservation through Education.

 Make sure your email address is on our mailing list to get additional details as the event nears!
-Please pass this information along to friends and family who might like to attend.
-We look forward to seeing you!
+Please pass this information along to friends and family who might like to attend - it promises to be a very fun day!
+We look forward to seeing you.

 We enjoyed participating in two presentations with Jack Hanna and the team from Columbus, one in Benton Harbor, the other in Effingham, Illinois.
 Traveling with us were Al, our ever-popular alligator; Minerva, the Eurasian eagle owl; Pebbles, the Gila monster; B.C. the alligator snapper; Mango, the albino Burmese python; giant toads; hissing cockroaches; and Stripes, the emu chick!